sabeelmansuri/Epigenomics/README.md

 ### Introduction
 DNA Methylation is a process by which methyl group are added to the DNA molecule.
 This is catalyzed by family of DNA methyltransferases (Dnmts), enztme which can transfer methyl group from S-adenyl methionine (SAM) to the fifth carbon of a cytosine residue to form 5-methylcytosine(5mC).
 DNA Methylation was discovered as early as DNA was identified as the genetic material by Rollin Hotchkiss in 1948.
 It is well recognized that DNA methylation is a major epigenetic factor that influence gene expression.

-## I. Location of DNA Methylation
+### I. Location of DNA Methylation
 The most of the DNA methylation happens on cytosines that precede a guanine nucleotide, which is also called CpG sites.
 Most of the CpG sites are heavily methylated expected for CpG island.

 In Mammals, region called CpG island is GC- and CpG-rich sequences that are not methylated.
 The definition of CpG region contains

-1.sequence length longer than 200bp.
+1. sequence length longer than 200bp.
-2.G+C contents is more than 50%.
+2. G+C contents is more than 50%.
-3.a ratio of observed to expected CpG greater than 0.6.
+3. a ratio of observed to expected CpG greater than 0.6.

 In human genome, there are around 25,000 CpG islands, 75% of which being less than 850bp long.
 Around 50% of CpG islands contain transcription starting site.
 Also, because lots of binding sites of transcription factor are GC rich, CpG islands are considered to enhance binding of transcription factor.